Trooping The Colour

 Depending on which stand you have been allocated, you will need to go through the correct security checkpoint as follows

-- Stands A, B, C and Standing North - via The Mall, Horse Guards Road (north) and Admiralty Citadel.
+- Stands A, B, C - via The Mall, Horse Guards Road (north) and Admiralty Citadel.

-- Stands D, E, F, G, Wheelchair (Stands C, E) and Special Enclosure – via Whitehall and Horse Guards Arch.
+- Stands D, E, F, G, Wheelchair – via Whitehall and Horse Guards Arch.

-Limited toilet facilities are available please refer to (What to expect) section between stands C & D and G & H.
+Limited toilet facilities are available please refer to (What to expect) section between stands C & D.

 Please check the map provided on your ticket to view the entrance points for each stand.
 You must use the entry point specified for your stand.
 If you try to use an incorrect entry point you will be re-directed to the correct one, which will involve more walking and take more time.